 Whilst the parts were being assembled I was sorting out what capacity we had for the manufacturing and sourcing orders from the RCA offices around Europe.
 This must have been difficult as all this catalogue had been with EMI since the early 60's - we also had to contend with Motown constantly changing what quantities they wanted shipped to the USA.
 This was a problem for them as the CD format wasn't launched in the US until October 1983 so they had no sales history or existing market on which to make a judgement.

-, it was all the better for me as, in October 1983 I went to Tokyo to organise the production of my (yes by now they were my babies) treasured Motown CD titles.
+Politics done with, it was all the better for me as, in October 1983 I went to Tokyo to organise the production of my (yes by now they were my babies) treasured Motown CD titles.
 We had stepped into the US RCA contract with the Nipppon Columbia (Part of Denon).
 My idea of a business trip prior to this was two days in sunny Hannover.
 I was met at the airport by Tatsunori Konno - someone who I became firm friends with.
 He was to be my shadow for the seven day trip.
 I went to the offices the next morning to find that rather than the hi-tech office I was expecting it was very labour and paper intensive.
 The plant, HQ,recording studios etc were all in the same building.
 On my tour of the facility we literally walked around the musicians recording a jazz album in the main studio.

 They (like my friends at PolyGram) wanted to check everything and on playing the masters (sent earlier) they had found some drop outs and clitches.
 Whilst I was aware of these (it was engineers practice to mark them on the tape box) I knew we couldn't allow the Japanese to mess with a Motown master - it was a hard conversation, as quality was everything and they felt that these "faults" would refelect on them.
 I convinced them that the opposite was true that these were true classics and any noticeable alteration would be frowned upon in the marketplace.
 Truth is you had to have an engineers ear to notice these minute points - Also I really couldn't afford the time any editing would take as it would all be done in real time.
 They took my argument and conceded.
-We then went to the local printer where I was horrified by the lack of safety measures around the huge printing presses preferring to observe from a distance as the operatives took their lives into their own hands working in close proximity to the moving parts.
-The plant manager was a character who kept telling me how "..bootifarl Diana Woss was" I think he thought I must be personally close to all the artists concerned.
+We then went to the local printer where I was horrified by the lack of safety measures around the huge printing presses preferring to observe from a distance as the operatives took their lives into their own hands working in close proximity of the moving parts.
+The plant manager was a character who kept telling me how 'beautiful Diana Ross was' I think he thought I must be personally close to all the artists concerned.

 The guys at Nippon Columbia put their all into their work but played even harder.
 It was amazing what whisky fans these guys were of an evening - they went through personality changes as they left the building and whilst they worked incredibly hard, boy they knew how to play!
 I was jet lagged virtually throughout the trip so by the Wednesday I had to ask for an evening off!

 We later went to a stand and one of my guides stepped up, took a mic from an assistant and launched into some disco song japanese style - Yes Karaoke had arrived in my life.
-I told them that reserved British men would never embrace this oddity - maybe they knew it would be the domain of pissed up girls/guys on a Friday night out in cities all over the UK.
+I told them that reserved British men would never embrace this oddity - maybe they knew it would be the domain of well oiled girls/guys on a Friday night out in cities all over the UK.
 I still fail to see the attraction.

 I returned to London at the end of the week and Tats and co. were good to their word and proved NCC to be a reliable, flexible supplier who was a pleasure to work with over the next 12 months.
 Whilst waiting for the first shipments to arrive we started working on the second batch of releases and yes the Stevie Wonder album did arrive, together with more Compact Command Performances; Lady Sings the Blues; The infamous twofers; The Wonder catalogue; The Motown Story and all - Nice work eh?